geoserver/geoserver/doc/en/user/source/styling/sld-reference/labeling.rst

     <ogc:PropertyName>STATE_NAME</ogc:PropertyName> (<ogc:PropertyName>STATE_ABBR</ogc:PropertyName>)
   </Label>

-and you'll get a label such as **Texas (TX)**.
+and you'll get a label looking like ``Texas (TX)``.

-If you need to add extra white space or newline, you'll stumble into an xml oddity.
-The whitespace handling in the Label element is following a XML mandated rule called "collapse", in which all leading and trailing whitespaces have to be removed, whilst all whitespaces (and newlines) in the middle of the xml element are collapsed into a single whitespace.
+If you need to add extra white space or newline, you'll stumble into an XML oddity.
+The whitespace handling in the Label element is following a XML rule called "collapse", in which all leading and trailing whitespaces have to be removed, whilst all whitespaces (and newlines) in the middle of the xml element are collapsed into a single whitespace.

 So, what if you need to insert a newline or a sequence of two or more spaces between your property names?
 Enter CDATA.
 CDATA is a special XML section that has to be returned to the interpreter as-is, without following any whitespace handling rule.
 So, for example, if you wanted to have the state abbreviation sitting on the next line you'd use the following: